LouisInFlow/CodeGate/README.md

 CodeGate is:
 * Lightweight and performant
 * Simple API
-* Made for developer workflows
+* Optimized for developer workflows
 * Easily see configuration history because its in git
 * Client and Server compatible
 * Open Source